scipion-em/docs/docs/user/tutorials/tomo/Picking_tutorial/tomography-intro.rst

 with little effort allow developer to integrate existing visualization tools from 3rd party software, or define new way of visualizing the results.

-Here you can se how easily you can visualise a tilt series using the versatile Imod's eTomo program.
+Here you can se how easily you can visualise a tilt series using the versatile Imod's 3dmod program.

 .. image:: /docs/images/tomography/3dmod.gif
-   :alt: eTomo showing a tilt series
+   :alt: 3dmod showing a tilt series

 However, for viewing a set of tomography CTFs we have developed a custom viewer that plots the defocus values and resolution along the selected tilt serie and its basic metadata.